dendronhq/dendron-site/vault/dendron.topic.publish.cli.md

 ### init

-Initialize nextjs template and all dependencies
+Initialize Next.js template and all dependencies

 ### build

 Prepare notes for publication.
-Runs [[Nextjs|dendron.topic.pod.builtin.nextjs]] pod in the background.
+Runs [[Next.js|dendron.topic.pod.builtin.nextjs]] pod in the background.

 #### options
 - `--attach`: attach to running engine instead of a new engine ^bfvLB8BY4nLb